Treenixie/Treenixie/README.md

 ## What I build

 ### Games
+I create game design concepts and interactive prototypes focused on mechanics, structure, and player experience.

-- gameplay prototypes
+- gameplay prototypes for new ideas and systems
-- puzzle and simulation concepts
+- puzzle and simulation-driven concepts
-- mechanic-driven experiments
+- experiments focused on game mechanics
+- small playable prototypes testing core gameplay loops

 ### Apps
-- practical mobile products
+I design practical mobile app concepts with an emphasis on usability, clarity, and everyday comfort.

-- health and comfort oriented concepts
+- health and lifestyle oriented product ideas
-- UX-focused interfaces
+- UX-focused interfaces for simple, smooth interaction
+- feature concepts built around real user habits
+- product structures that balance usefulness and accessibility

 <p align="right"><b>Thanks for stopping by!</b></p>
 <!-- Line -->